ummo93/Jaygin/README.md

 #### List of features:
 - Object-oriented model (working with actors and scene)
-- Automatically generated Java wrapper over Raylib API
+- Automatically generated Java-style wrapper over Raylib API (including doc hints, comments)
 - Event loop for scene and the actors
 - Deferred tasks and timers (without blocking the game loop, but running in the game loop in main thread)
 - A set of utilities for convenient raycasting, animation playback (animated actor based on spritesheets)